georgiy-nezbritskiy/taxi-service/README.md

 - Fork this repository
 - Clone the repository to your PC
-- Create all tables in your database from the file init_db.sql
+- Create all tables in your database using the file init_db.sql
 - Edit ConnectionUtil.class - set the necessary parameters:

 ```